Tornado Warning issued for Sheridan by NWS - News Break

 Tornado Warning issued for Sheridan by NWS

-Effective: 2021-05-24 18:10:00 CDT Expires: 2021-05-24 18:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: To repeat, a tornado is on the ground.
-TAKE COVER NOW!
+Effective: 2021-05-24 18:05:00 CDT Expires: 2021-05-24 18:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Sheridan A TORNADO WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHWESTERN SHERIDAN COUNTY At 609 PM CDT, a confirmed tornado was located near Selden, or 15 miles northwest of Hoxie, moving east at 15 mph.
-HAZARD...Damaging tornado and golf ball size hail.
-SOURCE...Weather spotters confirmed tornado.
+Target Area: Sheridan A TORNADO WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHWESTERN SHERIDAN COUNTY At 605 PM CDT, a severe thunderstorm capable of producing a tornado was located 4 miles west of Selden, or 16 miles northwest of Hoxie, moving east at 15 mph.
+HAZARD...Tornado and golf ball size hail.
+SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
 Locations impacted include Selden.
-TORNADO...OBSERVED HAIL...1.75INalerts.weather.gov
+TORNADO...RADAR INDICATED HAIL...1.75INalerts.weather.gov